Call today and speak with a member of our team. Find out if you can claim compensation.

 Making a successful shoulder injury compensation claim requires you to get expert legal advice from a personal injury solicitor.

-Use the above shoulder injury compensation calculator to estimate the amount of compensation you may be entitled to.
+Use the below shoulder injury compensation calculator to estimate the amount of compensation you may be entitled to.
 The level of compensation you receive will be linked to the severity of the injuries you have sustained and their long-term impact on your health and welfare.
 Also taken into consideration will be any financial losses arising as a result of your injury, such as time off work.
-In the worst cases, returning to work may not be a viable option and therefore future loss of earning may be worked into the shoulder injury compensation claim.
+In the worst cases, returning to work may not be a viable option and therefore future loss of earnings may be worked into the shoulder injury compensation claim.

 Shoulder injuries can happen in a number of different ways, and identifying what type of injury you have sustained and how it has affected your ability to perform daily activities or earn a living will be fundamental to the success of your shoulder injury compensation claim, as your financial settlement will depend largely on how much long-term pain and/or the disability you suffer as a result of your shoulder injury.
 Usually, shoulder injuries can be effectively treated with rest, ice, compression and elevation (RICE).
 Other treatments include medicine to reduce pain and swelling, exercise and finally surgery if other treatments don’t work.